gabpatricio/gabpatricio/README.md

 # Nice to meet you!
-I'm Gabriela and I'm a CompSci student with a bachelor degree in Business Administration.
+I'm Gabriela and I'm a CompSci student with a bachelor's degree in Business Administration.
 ## Oi!
 Eu sou a Gabriela, formada em Administração e atual estudante de Ciência da Computação pela UniAmérica.